Naetw/CTF-pwn-tips/README.md

 * `ncat -vc 'LD_PRELOAD=/path/to/libc.so ./binary' -kl 127.0.0.1 $port`
 * `ncat -vc 'LD_LIBRARY_PATH=/path/of/libc.so ./binary' -kl 127.0.0.1 $port`

-After this, you can connect to binary service by command `nc localhost 4000`(I use port number 4000 here.)
+After this, you can connect to binary service by command `nc localhost $port`.

 ## Find specific function offset in libc

-If we leaked libc address of certain function successfully, we could use it minus offset of that function, then we can get libc base address of this time.
+If we leaked libc address of certain function successfully, we could use get libc base address by minusing the offset of that function.

 ### Manually